arsalan342/TerrafomExamples/README.md

 # TerrafomExamples

-Here you can find terraform example fils.
+Here you can find terraform example files.